Bending down to tie up my slightly worn Nike running shoes, a walk was the next thing on my “ to do” list. .

 She handed Brooke and I the lovely plants, and said, “ please take these.”

 We thanked her.
-She explained that she re-used toilet paper rolls, and filled them with sometimes dog treats, and sometimes candy, then she bent the cardboard roll in, and wrapped it.
+She also wanted to give s some other little treats.
+They were toilet paper rolls, filled with sometimes dog treats, and sometimes candy, then she bent the cardboard roll in, and wrapped it.

-It was such a cute and ingenious idea.
+It was such a cute and ingenious idea, very creative.

 I was carrying a reuseable shopping bag, so she tossed two in.
 I said thank you, and that we would take these back and share with Brooke’s Mum and Grandma.
 She grinned broadly, and her eyes sparkled.

 “ Then take some more,” and with that she threw three more rolls in.